tobiasbriones/microprocessors---cp-unah-is911/activating-a-digital-output/review.md

 Some online simulation tools have been developed these years.
 One modern IoT simulation web app for making projects I found is [Wokwi](https://wokwi.com).
-I fully recommended for your personal projects, it is cool and looks nice to the eye.
-It lacks some or many things obviously, but it sets a good example of modern applications, and is also free, and usable with no 90s bureaucracy.
+I fully recommended it for your personal projects, it's cool and looks nice to the eye, it's also open-source.
+It lacks some or many things obviously, but it sets a good example of modern applications and is also free, and usable with no 90s bureaucracy.

-More of these applications are being developed nowadays, I also have major projects for other domains like mathematics, so make sure to research before using an archaic and proprietary software if you don't want to end up paying unnecessary licenses.
+More of these applications are being developed nowadays, I also have major projects for other domains like mathematics, so make sure to research before using archaic and proprietary software if you don't want to end up paying unnecessary licenses.
 Commercial software is good sometimes, but it has to be worthy.
 I encourage you to support open-source or at least free projects that are trying hard to make things better.

+Another astonishing  example is [Photopea](https://photopea.com), an online and free version of Photoshop.
+I'm not against Photoshop at all, but I just need editing graphics once in a while.
+Photoshop is not easily available for working once a month because you need to pay a lot of money for the subscription.
+Photopea is a great granular copy of Photoshop and you can use it for free (with ads) on the browser for most needs you can have.
+If you're not a dedicated photo professional then I'm pretty sure you can do anything in Photopea without fussy desktop software requirements.
+Now if you are a professional editor then go for Photoshop, but we have both options.
+Photopea has saved me in my professional endeavors.